varigence/docs/bimlflex/metadata-databases/bimlflex-database.md

 ---
 # BimlFlex metadata database

-The BimlFlex database contains the metadata required to build out data warehousing processes through BimlFlex.
+The database is used by BimlFlex and BimlStudio to model and build the data warehouse, and to support the automation.

+Modelers, analysts and data warehouse team members use the BimlFlex App to model and interact with the metadata.
+This metadata is written to a metadata database, the BimlFlex database.
+BimlStudio then accesses the metadata by querying the database to provide the development and build experience for creating data warehouse artifacts.

 > [!IMPORTANT]
 > The BimlFlex database contains crucial data for the data warehouse automation process.
 It is important to back up, and maintain a strict disaster recovery policy for, this database.

-The database is used by BimlFlex and BimlStudio to model and build the data warehouse and support the automation.
-Modelers, analysts and data warehouse team members use the BimlFlex modeling front end to interact with the metadata.
-This metadata is written to a metadata database, the BimlFlex database.
-BimlStudio then accesses the metadata by querying the database and then provides the development and build experience for creating data warehouse artifacts.

-## What is stored in the BimlFlex Database?
+## Deploying the BimlFlex Database

+The database is created through the BimlFlex installer or through the `Setup BimlFlex` menu option in the BimlFlex Ribbon UI in BimlStudio.

+* See the Installation Guide: [](xref:bimlflex-installing-bimlflex) for deploying the database
+* See this guide for information regarding how to deploy after installation: [](xref:bimlflex-metadata-database-installation)

+## BimlFlex Database contents

 ### Customers and Versions

-Metadata is typically stored on a per Customer, per Version basis.
-This allows different customers to use the same database, and provides the users with a convenient way to manage different versions of the metadata.
+Metadata is stored on a per Customer, per Version basis.
+This allows different projects to use the same database, and provides a convenient way to manage different versions of the metadata.

 ### Entities

 All entities are stored in the app tables within the database.
-There are a [number of different entity types](../reference-documentation/metadata-entity-definitions.md) that are tracked by the BimlFlex database.
-Some examples of the tracked entities are Connections, Objects, Projects, and Columns.
+There are a [number of different entity types](xref:bimlflex-metadata-entity-definitions) that are stored in the BimlFlex database.
+Some examples are: Connections, Objects, Projects, and Columns.

 ### Source to Target mappings